 Roy Greenhilt: I don't know what's more depressing: That you agreed to that so easily, or that I knew that you would when I proposed it.

 Haley's father seems to have crippled her ability to interact with others honestly due to the paranoia that came as a result of living as a member of the Thieves' Guild.
 Ian meant well, but had different, rather family unfriendly values he tried to teach to his daughter.
 When he finally appears, it seems he still loves Haley very much (although the feeling isn't entirely mutual).
+To his credit, unlike the other examples here, he realizes he screwed up and makes amends with Haley, encouraging her to live her life how she chooses.
+The two part on good terms.

-Elan's father General Tarquin is something of a subversion.
+Elan's father General Tarquin is a double subversion.
 While he's very clearly evil, he also seems to care about his son to at least some genuine extent.
 Later played straight when we get to see why Nale turned out the way he did.
 Then Tarquin reveals he's such a control freak he's prepared to murder all of Elan's friends to force him into the protagonist seat.
 As Elan continues to defy him, he gets so pissed off that he attempts to murder Haley and chop off Elan's hand.

 What Birds Know: Dores' parents are both pretty bad, but her mother is an outright Jerkass who shows absolutely No Sympathy for her daughter.
 As far as she's concerned, Dores is an utterly worthless waste of space while Ian is her pride and joy.
 While the other parents are concerned by the girls' prolonged absence, Dores' mother just harps on about how she's going to punish her once she gets back and tries to shoot down everyone else's attempts to put together a search party.